vPeteWalker/leap_addon_bootcamp/onpremleap1_setup/onpremleap1_setup.rst

 #.
 Calm is enabled.

 #.
+Leap is enabled.

-If you are using the HPOC environment, reserve two clusters in the same datacenter to ensure synchronous replication latency requirements are met **LINK TO SYNC REQUIREMENTS**.
+#.
+If you are using the HPOC environment, reserve two clusters in the same datacenter to ensure synchronous replication latency recommendations are met.

 #.
 Designate one cluster as *PrimarySite*, and one as *RecoverySite*.
 We recommend you rename each cluster within Prism to aid with identification during this lab.